Workflows

 If a parametrs is empty you’ll see Invalid parameter bind.

-Recipients, Subject, and Body can be entered manually, or use the + on the right to insert values from previous steps (e.g., a sales total or a generated table).
+Recipients, Subject, and Body can be entered manually, or use the + on the right to insert values from previous steps (e.g., aggregates, tables, generated text, a link to a report, etc.).
+You can also add files to the email in the Attachments section.

 If a required fields is empty you’ll see Invalid parameter bind.